Aaron Ehasz: Wonderstorm

 In 2017, Ehasz co-founded the multimedia studio "Wonderstorm" with video game director Justin Richmond (Uncharted).
 The studio's first work, the animated fantasy adventure series The Dragon Prince, was released on Netflix on September 14, 2018.
 The Dragon Prince garnered a reputation as "the best new Netflix show of 2018", according to Hypable writer Donya Abramo.
 The Mary Sue writer Caroline Cao hailed the "strong heroines" of the Dragon Prince, writing "[a]mong the show’s best assets are three multi-dimensional heroines who kick ass, have organic moments of weakness, and honestly, deserve a tribute."
 Notably, General Amaya, who is "a major step forward in portraying a deaf person as a badass military leader".

+The Dragon Prince repeatedly appears in roundups of the best animated series on television.
+The PopBreak called the The Dragon Prince, "the Best Animated Series You’re Not Watching."
+In 2023, Forbes listed the show as one of the top 10 fantasy shows to stream.
+Collider ranked The Dragon Prince #4 of "The 10 Best Fantasy Shows of the 21st Century, Ranked."
+The article said "the entire show feels like a movie painting — every episode is nothing short of art, and reflects the passion of its cast and crew perfectly."

 On July 24, 2025, at San Diego Comic-Con, The Dragon King sequel series was announced to be in early development following the conclusion of the final season of The Dragon Prince on Netflix.
 To independently fund development and find a distributor for the series, a crowdfunding campaign was launched on the Kickstarter platform by Wonderstorm on September 16, 2025; by September 18, it had "already earned double its original $250,000 goal, with backers pledging more than $570,000".
 Ehasz is set to return alongside co-creator Justin Richmond and series director Villads Spansberg.